Patrick Maroon: Anaheim Ducks (2011–2016)

-Edmonton Oilers
+Edmonton Oilers (2016–2018)

-On February 29, 2016, Maroon was traded to the Edmonton Oilers in exchange for Martin Gernát and a fourth-round pick in the 2016 NHL Entry Draft.
+On February 29, 2016, Maroon was traded to the Edmonton Oilers in exchange for Martin Gernát and a fourth-round pick in the 2016 NHL entry draft.
 He made his Oilers debut on March 3 against the Philadelphia Flyers, where he scored his fifth goal of the season during the second period to bring their lead to three.
 After scoring against his old organization, Maroon said "it all hit me...it brought me back to my time in Philly, when I didn't know how to train, I was out of shape, my dark days.
 And then now, like, holy f---, this is really happening."
 His style of play earned him time on the wing of Connor McDavid who he said played differently than his former Ducks teammates.
 "With Connor, you have great speed in the neutral zone and I just try to play big on the boards, chip the puck out and make sure he gets it.
 He skates with speed, and Ebs has got really good skill and a good shot.
 It’s been good.
 They’re two different experiences, but it’s been good for me."
 As the Oilers failed to qualify for the 2016 Stanley Cup playoffs, Maroon, Oilers GM Peter Chiarelli and head coach Todd McLellan discussed their expectations of Maroon for his offseason conditioning.
 During the offseason, Maroon returned home to St. Louis where he made a change to his lifestyle and training habits.
 The Oilers Head Strength and Conditioning Coach Chad Drummond teamed him up with a nutritionist who helped him manage his portion controls and eating habits.
 As a result, he dropped roughly 15 pounds and 3% body fat in the off-season.